Class Schedule

 Contact:

-If you do not receive an email within two business days after submitting your online registration request, please contact the Life Support office at (856) 342-2009.
+If you do not receive a confirmation email within two business days after submitting your online registration, please reach out to the Resuscitation Education Office.

 **Pre-Course Self-assessment Required**